 82% of the prison sentences given to women in 2018 were for non-violent offences.

 Our goal is to divert women from the Criminal Justice System at the earliest opportunity and as a result reduce re-offending, reduce the number of custodial sentences imposed by the Courts and prevent families breaking down as a result.

 We believe that the criminal justice service is built by men, for men, so it is important that a safe, woman-only option like the Minerva service is available.

-Our Minerva programme continues to develop and expand its services available to women and young women from 15 years old of all levels of risk and need across London, reaching out to 1,042 women and young women with sentences in custody or in the community.
+Our Minerva programme continues to develop and expand its services available to women and young women from 15 years old of all levels of risk and need nationally, reaching out to thousands of women and young women with sentences in custody or in the community.

 Our confidentiality policy states that we will not discuss your case with any other agency without your permission.
 However, if there are concerns relating to Child Protection issues or if you are at serious risk of harm, we would need to disclose this information to the relevant agencies to help safeguard yourself and your children.